kartik-v/bootstrap-fileinput/README.md

 An enhanced HTML 5 file input for Bootstrap 3.x and 4.x with file preview for various files, offers multiple selection, resumable chunk uploads, and more.
 The plugin allows you a simple way to setup an advanced file picker/upload control built to work specially with Bootstrap 3.x or 4.x CSS3 styles.
 It enhances the file input functionality further, by offering support to preview a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
 In addition, it includes AJAX based uploads, dragging &amp; dropping files, viewing upload progress, and selectively previewing, adding, or deleting files.

 > NOTE: Version 5.x is a significant rewrite.
 With version 5.x, the plugin code has been revamped with enhanced file management, resumable chunk uploads support, and other new features.
-You can go through [the enhancements and issue log documented for 5.0.0 milestone](https://github.com/kartik-v/bootstrap-fileinput/issues?q=is%3Aissue+milestone%3A5.0.0+is%3Aclosed).
+You can go through the various closed enhancements and features and documented for [Release 5.0.0 milestone](https://github.com/kartik-v/bootstrap-fileinput/milestone/1?closed=1).

 ![Krajee Default Theme](https://lh3.googleusercontent.com/8m5BKa-o2_W63OuL-NJtAYOxelboHccfsDojxdqhmVCxY49LTiSVK8rOywzup2EDJlXcda_SsKkMVA=w1366-h768-rw-no)